 # Community Standards

 - [[#Content standards|High content standards]] are expected of all community members.
+Folks not meeting standards *will* be [[Usage/Reputation#When to downvote|downvoted]].

 - [[#Rules|Strict rules]] are enforced, including unusual rules against *dating/sexual* and *aggressive/hateful* content.
+Folks breaking the rules will be [[Usage/Reputation#Reporting users|reported]], and repeat/intentional rule-breakers banned.

-These standards help contribute to an unusual level of **trust**, **openness**, and **meaningful connection**.
-But they won't be to everyone's taste!
+These standards help foster an unusual level of **trust**, **openness**, and **meaningful connection**.
+They won't be to everyone's taste, and *that's okay* - Wusoup isn't trying to appeal to everyone, and isn't afraid to challenge its community to embody [[About/Mission|its mission]].

 > [!info]- Don't like these standards/rules?